JatinYadav6618/Groomly/README.md

 ## Prerequisites

-Before running the Barber Booking System, ensure you have the following prerequisites installed:
+Before running the Groomly, ensure you have the following prerequisites installed:

 - Java Development Kit (JDK): Install the JDK to run Java applications.